Provides analysis of China's politics, economy, society, diplomacy, and security

 He received his DPhil in 1988 from Sussex University, and later spent several years as Visiting Scholar at the Consulate-General of Japan in Hong Kong, the Japanese Embassy in Beijing, Harvard University, Peking University, and at the Mercator Institute for China Studies.
 Before joining The University of Tokyo, he taught at J. F. Oberlin University and Rikkyo University.
 He served as President of the Japan Association for Asian Studies, and as the Secretary General of the New Japan-China Friendship 21st Century Committee.
 He currently serves as Senior Adjunct Fellow of the Japan Institute of International Affairs, Distinguished Research Fellow of the Japan Forum on International Relations and Director of JICA Ogata Sadako Research Institute for Peace and Development.
 His publications include The Politics of Wage Policy in Post-Revolutionary China, (Macmillan, 1992), and Japan-China Relations in the Modern Era, (co-authored, Routledge, 2017).

 Dr. Tanka holds a Doctor of Philosophy, The University of Tokyo.
 He specializes in the modern Chinese economy and macroeconomic policy of China.
 Born in Tokyo, 1958.
 Graduated from the Faculty of Law, The University of Tokyo, in 1982 and joined the Ministry of Finance.
 He was first secretary and councilor in the Office of Economics at the Japanese embassy in Beijing from 1996 to 2000.
 After returning to Japan, became a budget examiner in the Budget Bureau, Ministry of Finance; professor in the Department of Economics of Shinshu University; counselor in the Cabinet Office; and visiting professor at the University of Tokyo.
 He was the vice President at the Policy Research Institute, Ministry of Finance from 2010, and then president of the National Tax College from June 2016.
 Retired in October 2017.
 That same month, he became a Senior Research Fellow at the Policy Research Institute, Ministry of Finance (Special Advisor for China Research).
-Has currently served in his present position since December 2018.
+He was Inter-disciplinary Studies Center Chief Senior Researcher, the Institute of Developing Economies, at the JETRO from 2018 to 2023.
+Has currently served in his present position since April 2019.

 COVID-19 and Chinese Economy2020.05.08